Coolant versus water in cooling systems

 Warning!
 Never mix coolant of different types or composition and color.
 If you have to change the coolant that you are using, you must do a thorough radiator flush.

 Good quality coolants should also be used to get the best performance and longevity of the cooling system.

 When the correct fluid is not properly used, it can shorten the lifespan of the cooling system, the engine and sometimes the transmission.
-How it can affect the transmission can be seen in this How Poorly Maintained Cooling System Can Damage Your Transmission.
+How it can affect the transmission can be seen in How Poorly Maintained Cooling System Can Damage Your Transmission.